david-zvi/OOPCodingStyleVerifier/README.md

     b.
 Disable File -> Settings -> Editor -> Code Style -> Detect and use existing file indents for editing (this makes it so if indents by spaces already exist in the file, tabs will be spaces no matter what).

-3. Adjust test to match your tab size: In the Indentation module of checkstyle.xml, enter your tab size as the values of the value parameters (lines 60-61, configured to 4 by default).
+3. Adjust test to match your tab size: In the tabWidth property of the Checker module in checkstyle.xml, set the value to your tab size (line 9).
 In IntelliJ, the tab size is configured in File -> Settings -> Editor -> Code Style -> Java -> Tabs and Indents -> Tab Size.

 4. In the SuppressionFilter module of checkstyle.xml, copy the absolute path of the suppressions.xml file and paste it in the placeholer `<PASTE ABSOLUTE PATH TO suppressions.xml HERE>` (line 135).